CFD AERO AND HYDRO SOFTWARE

 CMN NAVAL > Innovation Lab > CFD AERO AND HYDRO SOFTWARE

-It’s been noted for some time that in the combination of very high speeds and watercraft, there is a high degree of uncertainty and difficulty in predicting performance and behavior.
-Most manufacturers use their experience gained from more of a trial and error approach as the key to the performance they have derived.
-In aerospace for example, there is far more computational analysis carried out on every detail of the design, before committing to manufacture.
+It has been noted for some time that in the combination of extremely high speeds and watercraft, there is a high degree of uncertainty and difficulty in predicting performance and behaviour.
+Most manufacturers use their experience gained from more of a trial-and-error approach as the key to the performance they have derived.
+In aerospace, for example, far more computational analysis is conducted on every design detail before committing to manufacturing.

-Structural analysis (FEA) has been increasingly used to optimize metallic & composite structures, but the inherent problem is always which load cases are applied, and the difficulties in measuring accurately the surface pressures and forces that hulls encounter in seas at higher speeds.
-Traditional studies on test hulls using pressure gauges have been carried out, but the conclusion has mostly been that the pressure variation is so highly concentrated and distributed, that a true insight into what is really going on is difficult to gleam.
+Structural analysis (FEA) has been increasingly used to optimize metallic & composite structures.
+Still, the inherent problem is always which load cases are applied, and the difficulties in measuring accurately the surface pressures and forces that hulls encounter in seas at higher speeds.
+Traditional studies on test hulls using pressure gauges have been conducted.
+Still, the conclusion has mostly been that the pressure variation is so highly concentrated and distributed, that a true insight into what is going on is challenging to gleam.

 When it comes to analyzing a hull, it is extremely difficult to know what pressure distribution to apply in simulations to properly analyze hull slamming (typically the peak loadcase on a high speed boat).